 Q: Can I get a jersey and other team clothing even if I don't race?

 A: All team members can buy team clothing at prices below retail.

 Q: Does the team do anything besides race?

 A: Yes!
 Joining the team is a great way to meet people and find good riding on Colorado's front range.
 We organize group rides in all cycling disciplines throughout the year which are open to all team members, and you can always find a group to suit your ability level or push you to another.
-We hold regular meetings on Monday nights (RamsCycling.com/calendar), we invite guest speakers, and hold riders clinics.
+We hold regular meetings on Monday nights and hold rider clinics and rides.
 In addition we have a few 'off the bike' get-togethers every year